1 John 5:7 — The Comma Johanneum

 — Charles Russell, Zion’s Watch Tower Aug 1, 1896

-What is interesting is that the very motivation that is cited by the WTBTS for excluding the Comma Johaneum is ignored by the translators of the NWT when it comes to inserting the name “Jehovah” 237 times into the NT.
-No NT manuscript, be it Greek, Latin, or any other language, has ever been found that contains the tetragrammaton.
-The WTBTS admits that the word “Jehovah” itself was coined by a Catholic monk, Raymundus Martini ca. 1270.
-Yet when it comes to providing support for their preferred doctrine they convienently forget the most important of all principles when translating the Bible.
-They do exactly what they criticise the Catholic Church of doing when they convienently found a Greek manuscript that contained the Comma Johaneum for Erasmus to include into his Greek NT.
+What is interesting is that the very principle that is cited today by the WTBTS for excluding the Comma Johanneum was ignored by the translators of the NWT when it came to inserting the name “Jehovah” 237 times into the NT.
+No Greek NT manuscript has ever been found that contains the Hebrew Tetragrammaton.
+The WTBTS admits that the word “Jehovah” was coined by a Catholic monk, Raymundus Martini ca. 1270.
+Yet when it comes to providing support for their preferred doctrine they conveniently forget the most important of all principles when translating the Bible: allowing their own convictions to influence what they translate.
+They do exactly what they criticise the Catholic Church of doing when they added the Comma Johanneum into their Bible translations.